blukatdevelopment/UnchainedWorldsOld/core_rules.md

 century.

 ## Class
-Your class decides your hit dice, class features, and informs the role you'll play in your party.
+Your class decides your stamina dice, class features, and informs the role you'll play in your party.
 Talk to you GM about what classes are available at your table.

 # Roleplaying